mitarnik04/MicroUnit/README.md

 ## Ready to Ditch the Bloat?

 **MicroUnit** is for developers who want to test smarter, not harder.
-No legacy, no plugins, no config files—just pure, modern PHP testing.
+No legacy, no plugins, no config files &rarr; just pure, modern PHP testing.

 **Try MicroUnit today and experience the difference!**